By the end of this section, you will be able to:

 For investment, the Census Bureau carries out a monthly survey of construction and an annual survey of expenditures on physical capital equipment.

 Since the early 1980s, imports have typically exceeded exports, and so the United States has experienced a trade deficit in most years.
-Indeed, the trade deficit grew quite large in the late 1990s and in the mid-2000s.
-Figure 19.3 (b) also shows that imports and exports have both risen substantially in recent decades, even after the declines during the Great Recession between 2008 and 2009.
-As noted before, if exports and imports are equal, foreign trade has no effect on total GDP.
+The trade deficit grew quite large in the late 1990s and in the mid-2000s.
+Figure 19.4 (b) also shows that imports and exports have both risen substantially in recent decades, even after the declines during the Great Recession between 2008 and 2009.
+As we noted before, if exports and imports are equal, foreign trade has no effect on total GDP.
 However, even if exports and imports are balanced overall, foreign trade might still have powerful effects on particular industries and workers by causing nations to shift workers and physical capital investment toward one industry rather than another.

 Understanding how to measure GDP is important for analyzing connections in the macro economy and for thinking about macroeconomic policy tools.